waynestark/android-exam/README.md

 - Fork this repository
 - Create an Android project with the following features:
-    - Loads and shows a list of Persons from a remote source(can be from some random source / or from a static file)
+    - Loads and shows a list of Persons from a remote source(can be from some random source / https://randomuser.me)
     - Caches the loaded list of Persons
     - Prevents any loading from the remote source if the cache is available
     - Shows the full details of a Person on a separate screen
-    - Each `Person` must have the following data:
+    - Each `Person` must have the following data: or use the API data https://randomuser.me
         - First name
         - Last name
         - Birthday